startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo from Denmark Technical College Summer 21' Coding Cohort "</i></blockquote></p>

-<p>I also spoke about the importance of being imaginative, optimistic, and persistent.
-Being technical, creative, and solution-oriented is just as important.
+<p>Being technical, creative, and solution-oriented is important.
+But I also spoke about the importance of being imaginative, optimistic, and persistent.
 Everyone can code, and luckily, getting started with SwiftUI is easier than ever due to the wonders of Swift Playgrounds. </p><br></br>

 <h3>I have an idea! 💡</h3>